cocos/cocos-docs/en/getting-started/first-game-2d/index.md

     }
     ```

-    > In Cocos Creator, a event dispatched through the `emit` of a node an only be listened by using its `on`.
+    > In Cocos Creator, an event dispatched through the `emit` of a node can only be listened to by using its `on`.

 - Add `checkResult` to check the type of block the player steps on.